vibha-patil21/Study-Of-Disease-Spread-in-BITS-Goa/README.md

 Students who don't have a class in the current hour and day go to a default location (eg. hostel).

+### Software
-Platform: The model is developed using NetLogo 6.2.0 with GIS extension (version 1.1.2).
+The model is developed using NetLogo 6.2.0 with GIS extension (version 1.1.2).
 The BehaviorSpace tool in NetLogo is used to run experiments.
-Each experiment runs multiple simulations with varying number of vehicles and generates CSV files containing results for each simulation.
+Each experiment runs multiple simulations and generates CSV files containing results for each simulation.
 Python (Matplotlib library) is used to analyse data and visualise results.

 #### Parameters: